 Grant access after the object is added to the bucket

-If the object is already in a bucket in another account, then the object owner can grant the bucket owner access with a put-object-acl command:
+If the object is in a bucket owned by another account, then the object owner runs the put-object-acl command to grant access to the bucket owner:

 aws s3api put-object-acl --bucket destination_DOC-EXAMPLE-BUCKET --key keyname --acl bucket-owner-full-control